 After a detailed history regarding chronic disease systems, proper clinical examination of the whole body is carried out to look for signs related to malignancy, especially lymph nodes, next laboratory investigation, and radiology investigations are done.

 Usually, lung cancer is diagnosed incidentally while treating some other disease or condition or during routine medical checkups.
 Cancer cells can be detected in sputum on sputum analysis.
-Lung tissue biopsy can be done using needle biopsy, or can be taken under vision through bronchoscopy biopsy.
+Lung tissue biopsy can be done using a needle biopsy or can be taken under vision through bronchoscopy biopsy.
 Other non-invasive investigations include CT scan, chest x-ray, MRI, and PET scan.
-Various antigens called carcinogenic antigens can be detected in the serum like cytokeratin 19 fragments.
+Various antigens called carcinogenic antigens can be detected in the serum-like cytokeratin 19 fragments.
 Fluctuating levels of parathormone are also checked in some types of lung cancers.

 Usually, lung cancer is diagnosed at a later stage, which makes it difficult to treat when cancer has already metastasized to other organ systems.
 The advanced stage of lung carcinoma has a poor prognosis and a poor five years survival rate.